An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Derivations of relations in from the minimal constraints

 obtainable by starting from \cref{eq:quarterformula} to have $h_{ik}(h_{ij}+h_{jk})h_{ik}=h_{ik}(h_{il}+h_{kl})h_{ik}$ and then reordering both sides again using \cref{eq:anticommproj}.
 Applying this to \cref{eq:derivation3} results in \cref{eq:line3reduce}.

 \end{proof}

 Of course from this proof alone we cannot completely conclude that {\it any} derivation of \cref{prop:line3reduce} must be at least this long.
 However, it does show that a carefully designed sequence of formula application is needed to have the right cancellations to occur and finally enable us to use something like \cref{eq:treesum}, a somewhat easy degree-3 term to reduce.
-It is not hard to imagine that the derivation (purely by algebraic manipulations) of higher order relations such as $h_{13}h_{24}h_{14}h_{23}+h_{23}h_{14}h_{24}h_{13}=(h_{13}h_{24}+h_{14}h_{23}-h_{12}h_{34})/2$ quickly becomes intractable.